andrevidela/Research-report/Thesis/index.md

 This approach is reminiscent of projects like levitation\cite{levitation}, Typedefs[^19], or containers\cite{indexed_containers} , which describe data types as data structures.
 And the benefits of this approach would translate quite well to our situation, beyond the ability to dance around linearity with primitive types.

 Indeed, once our types are represented as a data types we can use their structure to infer its properties.
-For example, if a data type has _type parameters_ then we can generate instance for `Functor`, `Applicative`, etc. If the data type resembles `List Char` then we can replace it by the primitive type `String`.
+For example, if a data type has _type parameters_, then we can generate instances for `Functor`, `Applicative`, etc. If the data type resembles `List Char` , then we can replace it by the primitive type `String`.
 Finally, we can use semantic-preserving operations on our data types in order to optimise their representations in the generated code.
-For example `data Options = Folder Int | Directory Int` is equivalent to `Vect 33 Bool` which can be represented as an unboxed `Int64` .
+For example, `data Options = Folder Int | Directory Int` is equivalent to `Vect 33 Bool` which can be represented as an unboxed `Int64` .
 Even more optimisations could be performed by mapping `Vect` of constant length to buffers of memory of constant size and index through them in `O(1)` instead of `O(n)`.

 As the cherry on top, this mapping would help the coverage checker to infer missing cases accurately for primitive types, allowing to write proofs about primitive types easier.
 In the following example the Idris2 compiler is unable to check the coverage of all strings, even though it should: